 - providing you with the services described in your policy documents.

-b) Where we have a justifiable reason, such as:
+b) Where we have a justifiable reason (also known as a legitimate interest), such as:

 - keeping records about you and our correspondence with you as well as your current and past insurance policies and history of insurance claims.
 This is so that we can appropriately and effectively manage our relationship with you as well as satisfy any legal and regulatory obligations we may have to keep such records.